Best Herbs for PMS Relief

 How to use it: Brew lemon balm tea — steep 1-2 teaspoons of fresh or dried lemon balm leaves in hot water for 10 minutes.
 Drink 2-3 cups daily throughout PMS week.
 Combine with chamomile for a powerful mood-balancing blend.
 Or make a lemon balm tincture for faster acting relief during acute mood episodes — 30-60 drops in water as needed.

 Where to get it: Dried lemon balm from Starwest Botanicals Dried Lemon Balm.
-Grow your own from seed with Seeds_Now — it’s nearly indestructible and spreads abundantly.
+Grow your own from seed with Seeds Now — it’s nearly indestructible and spreads abundantly.

 7. Dandelion Leaf — For PMS Bloating